 Fluker’s is another trusted maker of reptile products, from vivarium accessories to lizard food.
 They specialize mainly in bearded dragons and other lizards, though many of their products work well for snakes.

-The Fluker’s Sun Dome is another large lamp similar to the Zilla dome.
+The Fluker’s Sun Dome on Amazon is another large lamp similar to the Zilla dome.
 It’s very deep and is designed to reflect light, and target it to a certain spot in the vivarium.
 This is great for setting up a “basking spot.”

 - Fluker’s sun dome has a mirrored aluminum surface inside.
 This helps to reflect light, increasing UVA and UVB output better than domes with white surfaces.